theupdateframework/taps/tap4.md

 These delegations are also known as _repository delegations_.

 A client will keep full metadata for each repository in a separate directory.
-Using [TAP 5](tap5.md), a client may associate each repository with a different root metadata file, which may associate some top-level roles with different keys than used by the original repository.
-For example, the root keys in a root metadata file may correspond to the root keys distributed by: (1) the remote repository, or (2) a private repository.
-For more details, please see [TAP 5](tap5.md).

 ## Trust pinning file